Two dimensional modelling of the interaction between electromagnetic waves and plasma-metamaterial composite structures using the particle-in-cell method: The results

 The electron and ion number densities are set using EPOCH's conditional function called if($a,b,c$).
 If $a$ condition is {\it true}, the function returns $b$, otherwise the function returns $c$.
 For example, in the case 1b or 1d we set electron and ion number densities using

 which means that this conditional function returns the following expression

+Here the grid points number 512 and 1024 in x-direction correspond to $x=12.8$ and $x=25.6$ respectively.
 Note EPOCH maths parser uses $lt$ instead of $<$ and $gt$ instead of $>$ signs, see EPOCH user manual section 3.19 for details.
 In cases 1b or 1d the number density (given by equation(\ref{eq5})) is similar to case 2 (figure \ref{fig2}(a)), but in case 1b or 1d has $n_y=3$, while for case 2 we set $n_y=128$.
 Number density at time zero is plotted in case 2 only (figure \ref{fig2}(a)).
 Essentially this is a slab of plasma with top hat density of $n_0=10^{15}$ m$^{-3}$ between 512 and 1024 grid points in $x$-direction, while on domain edges number density drops to $10^{-2}n_0$.
 For the case 2 we use number density given by equation (\ref{eq5}).
 For the cases 3 and 4 the number density used is given by equation (\ref{eq7})

 This means that we subtract ${\rm F} \times n_0$ in the region between 640 and 896 grid points in $x$-direction.
 Quantity $1-{\rm F} \times n_0$ is the plasma minimal number density in the slab.
 Note that for case 3, ${\rm F}=0.2$ and for case 4, ${\rm F}=0.99$, respectively.
 An explanation for the factor $\rm F$ will be given below after the EM wave driving will be specified.
 Number densities for the cases 3 and 4 graphically are shown in figures \ref{fig3}(a) and \ref{fig4}(a), respectively.